What is the legal definition of gambling?

 - that the allocation of prizes relies wholly on chance.

-A complex lottery requires, in addition to (a) and (b) above, that where prizes are allocated according to a series of processes, the first of those processes relies wholly on chance.
+A complex lottery requires, in additional to (a) and (b) above, that where prizes are allocated according to a series of processes, the first of those processes relies wholly on chance.
 This definition therefore allows for the possibility of elements of skill, after the initial process has completed.

 There are several sub-categories of lotteries which include:

-- society lotteries (small and large)
+- society lotteries (small and large);

-- local authority lotteries
+- local authority lotteries;

-- incidental (non-commercial) lotteries
+- incidental (non-commercial) lotteries;

-- private lotteries
+- private lotteries;

 - customer lotteries; and